vb64/vb64.github.io/cv/en/python.md

 - Implementation of architecture and requirements in the code, support of the code when new requirements from customers or new regulations appear.
 - Support for up-to-date documentation for the developed software.
 - Setting tasks, consulting, and coordinating the work of external developers.

-#### Achievements:

-As the development progressed, some parts of the code, in agreement with the leadership of the organization, were extracted into separate libraries/modules and distributed for public use.
-This mainly concerned the implementation of [methods of regulatory documents](https://github.com/vb64/oeg.feature.class) and [protocols of interaction](https://github.com/vb64/oeg.infotech.xml) with centralized databases of JSC Gazprom Orgenergogaz.

 #### Technologies: